wild-roots.org

 Detail of Stanley township map, 1879

 Between 1874 and 1881, approximately forty county atlases were published in Canada, covering counties in the Maritimes, Ontario and Quebec.
 The Canadian County Atlas Digital Project has posted these maps on-line.
 This map is an excerpt from the Stanley township map in the 1879 Huron County atlas.
-Property belonging to "C. Wild" and "Jos.
-Wild"…
+Property belonging to "C. Wild" (might have been (Casimir Sebastian Wild) and "Jos.
+Wild" (John Joseph Wild) clearly appears near the bottom center.

 Casimir and Catherine Wild